maratai/craftery/fiber_arts.md

 # Fiber
 - Deborah Robson and Carol Ekarius. *The Fleece and Fiber Sourcebook*.
 An indispensable magisterial reference for hand spinning; popular for a reason.
 Focuses on sheep breeds and varieties, with some segments on other animal fibers (e.g. goats, alpacas). **Recommended**.

+## Lacemaking: Needle Lace
+My main interest is needle lace so I tend not to track e.g. crochet or bobbin lace instructional materials.
+Sorry!
+- DMC Library. *Needle-Made Laces: 1st Series*.
+I own this is hardcopy, but it's in the public domain and readily available online. **Recommended**.

 # Ply Magazine
 - *Cotton*.
 Spring 2016. **to-read**
   - Chitra Balasubramaniam.
 "Khadi: the Freedom Cloth."